American Ninja 2: The Confrontation: Production

-Filming

-Principal photography began on the film on October 27, 1986 in South Africa.
-The film began production under the title American Ninja 2.
+Principal photography began on October 27, 1986 in South Africa under the title American Ninja 2.
 By November 1986 the production was filming in Johannesburg, Cape Town and Mauritius.

 Reception

 Box office

-The film opened on May 1, 1987 where it was distributed by Cannon Releasing Corporation.
+The film opened on May 1, 1987, distributed by Cannon Releasing Corporation.
 The film earned $1,850,351 in its first ten days of release, playing on 398 screens.

 Critical response

-In a contemporary review, Johanna Steinmetz (Chicago Tribune) stated that the film was a "shameless steal" of the film Dr. No (1962) and Star Wars (1977), such as when "Joe conjures up Shinyuki for a little moral support, much the way Luke Skywalker communed with Obiwan Kenobi".
+Johanna Steinmetz of the Chicago Tribune stated that the film was a "shameless steal" of the film Dr. No (1962) and Star Wars (1977), for instance when "Joe conjures up Shinyuki for a little moral support, much the way Luke Skywalker communed with Obiwan Kenobi".
 The review praised Sam Firstenberg action scenes, noting that he "lavishes such care on the shooting and editing of fight scenes ("Lethal Weapon's" Richard Donner could learn plenty by watching these)."

-On Metacritic the film has a weighted average score of 39 out of 100, based on 5 critics, indicating "generally unfavorable reviews".
+On Metacritic the film has a weighted average score of 39 out of 100, based on 5 critics, indicating "generally unfavorable" reviews.

 In his book Horror and Science Fiction Film IV, Donald C. Willis dismissed the film noting "lackluster stunt work-lots of shots of bodies falling onto breakaway tables."

+Sequel

+A sequel titled American Ninja 3: Blood Hunt, was released in 1989.